zchee/golang-wiki/Home.md

   - [Managing your dependencies](PackageManagementTools) - An overview of the tools you can use to manage the libraries that your appliction depends on.
   - Publishing Go Packages as Open Source
     - Getting ready to publish your package?
 [Start here.](PackagePublishing)
+    - [The Go Checklist](https://github.com/matttproud/gochecklist) - A comprehensive guide for publishing a project.
     - [How to layout your GitHub repo](GithubCodeLayout) to make it easy to for other Go programmers to use with the `go get` command.

 ## Learning more about Go